 6. Situational Judgment (50 questions, 35 minutes)

-This subtest presents scenarios involving interpersonal situations and asks you to rank possible responses.
-It measures your judgment in social and professional contexts, with an emphasis on Air Force core values.
+Scenarios involving interpersonal situations where you rank possible responses.
+It measures your judgment in social and professional contexts with emphasis on Air Force core values.

 7. Self-Description Inventory (240 questions, 45 minutes)

 A personality assessment measuring characteristics associated with successful pilots.
-Questions ask about your preferences, behaviors, and self-perceptions.
 There are no right or wrong answers, but consistency is monitored.

 8. Physical Science (20 questions, 10 minutes)

-Basic physics and chemistry concepts are tested here.
-Topics include mechanics, thermodynamics, atomic structure, and chemical reactions.
-A solid foundation in high school science prepares you well.
+Basic physics and chemistry concepts including mechanics, thermodynamics, atomic structure, and chemical reactions.

 9. Table Reading (40 questions, 7 minutes)

-You’ll quickly extract information from tables by finding the intersection of given row and column values.
-Speed is critical here—you have about 10 seconds per question.
-Practice develops the visual scanning skills needed.
+That’s what makes this section so intense—you quickly extract information from tables by finding intersections of row and column values.
+You have about 10 seconds per question.

 10. Instrument Comprehension (25 questions, 5 minutes)

-This subtest shows aircraft instruments and asks you to determine the aircraft’s attitude and direction.
-Understanding how to read attitude indicators, heading indicators, and altimeters is essential for prospective pilots.
+Aircraft instruments are shown and you determine the aircraft’s attitude and direction.
+Essential for prospective pilots.

 11. Block Counting (30 questions, 4.5 minutes)

-You’ll count blocks in three-dimensional figures, determining how many blocks touch a specific marked block.
-This measures spatial reasoning and the ability to visualize 3D objects from 2D representations.
+Count blocks in three-dimensional figures, determining how many blocks touch a marked block.
+Tests spatial reasoning.

 12. Aviation Information (20 questions, 8 minutes)